node-red/node-red.github.io/docs/hardware/raspberrypi.md

 The recommended way to install Node-RED on Pi is to use our script below, however Node-RED can be installed from the Recommended Software application installed on the Raspbian SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).
 If installed in this manner it is recommended to upgrade by using the script below.

-If you decide not to use the script, and stick with apt to install Node-RED, then you **must** manually install npm and then upgrade it to the latest level by `sudo apt-get install npm && sudo npm i -g npm` before installing any extra nodes.

 You can upgrade Node-RED by re-running the script.

 ### Install / Upgrade

 If you have a version of Raspbian, or other **Debian** based install, such as **Ubuntu**, or **Diet-Pi**, that doesn't have Node-RED already installed, you can install or upgrade using the Node-RED upgrade script command

     bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)

-On really minimal Debian installs you may want to `sudo apt-get install build-essential` before running the script so that the serialport builds and installs OK.
+On really minimal Debian installs you may need to run `sudo apt-get install build-essential` before running the script so that the serialport builds and installs OK.
 This is optional.

 #### Script Description

 Nodes can be now be managed via the built in palette manager.
 However the default Pi install pre-loads some nodes globally and these cannot then be easily managed and updated.
 The intention of the script is to...

- - upgrade an existing user to LTS 8.x Node.js and latest Node-RED
+ - upgrade an existing user to LTS 8.x or 10.x Node.js and latest Node-RED
  - migrate any existing globally installed nodes into the users ~/.node-red space so they can be managed via the palette manager
  - optionally (re)install the extra nodes that are pre-installed on a full Raspbian Pi image
+ - Note: it DOES NOT update any user installed existing nodes.
+This must be done manually by the user (see below).

 While aimed at the Pi user the script will also run on any Debian based operating system, such as Ubuntu, and so can be used on other hardware platforms, although it has not been widely tested.